Rohit-walvekar/Web-calculator/README.md

-#This is Web Project of Calculator.
+#This is the Web project of creating a 'CALCULATOR' using HTML, CSS, and basics of JAVASCRIPT.
+This project really helped me to improve my knowlege in CSS and JAVASCRIPT.
+This project is referred from the #codeTraversal YouTube channel.